 As a general rule of thumb, digital image rights (website, blog, email marketing, social media) are usually the most affordable options while full unlimited image rights carry the larger price tag.

 Exclusivity is another word you may hear revolving around the image rights conversation.
-Simply put, exclusive rights mean that for the duration of the image license, you alone have exclusive rights to the images – no one else (besides the photographer in their portfolio) can purchase a license to use the images.
+Simply put, exclusive rights mean that for the duration of the image license, you alone have exclusive rights to the images – no one else – besides the photographer in their portfolio – can use the images or even purchase a license to use the images.
 Non-exclusive is the exact opposite – the images can be licensed elsewhere regardless of your license.
 In our experience, most image licenses are exclusive, especially those created specifically for a brand.

 When it comes to the image rights you need for your next project, ask yourself what your goals are for the shoot.
 Also, ask yourself what value you place on the images personally.
 Are they going to drive sales for your business?
 Are they going to expose your brand to potential clients and educate them on what you have to offer?
 Are they going to elevate your brand and show your desire for professionalism?
 Then have that conversation with your photographer about the rights you’ll need for your project!